advancedforms/advanced-forms/readme.txt

 = [UNRELEASED] =

+* Added the `af/form/field_groups` filter to allow modification and reordering of field groups.

 = 1.9.3.4 =

 * Added the `af/form/submission/value` filter to allow modification of submission values before they are processed.